ChandraprakashAnandakumar/chatgpt-python-bot/README.md

 ## 👨‍💻 Author

-This project was created by [Arman Idrisi](https://github.com/Armanidrisi).
+This project was created by [Chandra prakash ](https://github.com/chandraprakashanandakumar).

 ## 📝 License